 Address: PO Box 30; Supply, NC 28462

 If the complaint cannot be resolved after exhausting the institution’s grievance procedures, the individual may file a complaint with their state of residence.
-In North Carolina, the University of North Carolina General Administration (UNC-GA) is the agency which handles such complaints.
-The Student Complaint Policy and Student Complaint Form may be found at the UNC-GA Post-Secondary Education Complaints website.
+In North Carolina, the University of North Carolina System Office(UNC-System Office) is the agency which handles such complaints.
+The Student Complaint Policy and Student Complaint Form may be found at the UNC-System Office Post-Secondary Education Complaints website.
 Please review their policy, print and complete the form, and mail it to:

 North Carolina Post-Secondary Education Complaints